-Silks.
-Since the 18th century different colored and patterned silks have been worn by jockeys.
+Since the 18th century different coloured and patterned silks have been worn by jockeys.
 The silks are unique to each horse owner/ manager or stable.
-Their color, symbols or motifs need to be easily distinguished and recognisable to judges.
-Originally made of silk, hence the name, modern racing silks are typically no longer made from silk.
-They now come in two main variations.
-The first being a traditional style made from nylon and taffeta blend, and the second a far superior aerodynamic outfit made from a four-way stretch nylon.
+Their color, symbols or motifs need to be easily distinguished and recognisable to judges, commentators and race watchers.

 Colors of Royalty

 One of the most famous jockey silks is the ones belonging to Queen Elizabeth II.
 Red, purple, and gold adorn the silks that have been used and registered since the Queen’s great- grandfather King Edward VII introduced them in the late 19th century.

 This is one of the oldest registered set of silks in the world, and while the material may have changed over the years, the status has never faded.

 Superstition is rife amongst jockeys and stables when it comes to the color and patterns on silks.